• Skip to main content

 The fruits used below are quite traditional but can be substituted for other dried fruits such as dates, cranberries, and more fruit peels.
 The alcohol used is again traditional but can be substituted with orange or cranberry juice for a non-alcoholic fruitcake recipe.

 Apart from Christmas, a fruitcake is perfect for wedding cakes, christening cakes, and communion cakes during the year.
 Traditionally, a fruitcake would be iced with marzipan and royal icing.
-The modern approach these days is to ice with marzipan and then cover with fondant instead of royal icing.
+The modern approach these days is to ice it with marzipan and then cover it with fondant instead of royal icing.

 Dark Fruitcake Recipe